mattiapazienti/fledrCMS/README.md

 Lightweight (280kb ds) Blogging platform in php fully responsive, upload files to the root (or a folder) on your host and start posting.
 No database/SQL needed!

+<h2>Release log</h2>

+<h5>JSON converter</h5>
+Fledr comes now with a JSON converter for your posts, from the JSON button in the header menu you can convert all your posts with a single click.
+Converted posts will be then available from posts.json in the admin folder.

 <h2>Admin area:</h2>

 <h5>URL</h5>